As a manager, you hold a unique and influential position in ensuring successful goal-setting:

 Measurable: “25+ attendees and 80%+ satisfied/very satisfied rate for each webinar.”

 Ambitious yet attainable: Let's assume that last year, the company executed 2 webinars with an average attendance of 18 people and an average satisfaction rate of 70%.
-In comparison, this new goal is challenging but likely attainable as long as the employee has proper resources and a strategy in place.
+In comparison, this new goal is challenging but likely attainable as long as the employee has proper resources and a strategy.

 Relevant: Let's say one of the company's priorities was "to invest in the community."